 For international applicants: Applicants whose native language is not English or who have earned a degree outside the United States must meet the University requirements relative to international graduate admission, (e.g. TOEFL scores).
 In addition to these university requirements, applicants to the college of Education must provide the following: 1) An external, course by course evaluation of the foreign degree by an approved external agency, and based on official transcripts; 2) A social security number in degree programs requiring practica or internships; 3) Other information as required of all other applicants to the Ph.D.
 Program in Special Education.

-Total Program requirements with this concentration: 82 hours minimum
+Total Program requirements with this concentration: 64 hours minimum post-master’s

-Core Requirement 3 hours
+Major Common Core– 3 hours

-EEX 7743 Philosophies of Inquiry 3
+Statistics/Research Methods – 12 hours

+Concentration requirements – 25 hours

+Cognate – 12 hours

+Dissertation – 12 hours

-Statistics/Research Methods - 14 hours
+Statistics/Research Methods - 12hours

-In addition to the specialization requirements, all students must complete at least 18 hours of coursework in Measurement/Statistics/Research Design, including:
+In addition to the specialization requirements, all students must complete at least 12 hours of coursework in Measurement/Statistics/Research Design, including: